openjdk/jdk/doc/ide.md

 ```

 Eclipse support in the JDK is relatively new, so do keep in mind that not
 everything may work at the moment.
+As such, the resulting Workspace also
+has compilation database parsing support enabled, so you can pass Eclipse
+the compile commands file (see below) if all else fails.

 #### Compilation Database